-- 0.1.
-The title, stats, and text of the most recent printing (MRP) of any player's face-up cards, including those in discard piles; and of any cards in the player's own hand or focus pool. - 0.2.
-The game state of all cards and other entities in the game, including ongoing effects, and stat totals relevant to game procedures. - 0.3.
-The details of any game procedures using face-up cards that is being carried out by another player (for example, how they are assigning units, or how they are producing Gold). - 0.4.
-Each player's Family Honor and number of cards in hand.
+- The title, stats, and text of any player's face-up cards, including those in discard piles; and of any cards in the player's own hand or focus pool. - The game state of all cards and other entities in the game, including current effects, and stat totals relevant to game procedures. - The details of any game procedures using face-up cards followed by another player (for example, how they are assigning units, or how they are paying a Gold cost from multiple sources). - Each player's Family Honor and number of cards in hand.